Flodder: Sequels

 The film was followed by two sequels, Flodder in Amerika (1992) and Flodder 3 (1995).
 A spin-off television series ran from 1993 to 1999.

 Québec version

 The film was shown in Québec in Canada, where it was dubbed into joual (a working class Québec French dialect) under the title Les Lavigueur déménagent ("The Lavigueurs Are Moving") where it has a cult following.
 The name Lavigueur was taken from a Montreal working-class family who had made headlines in 1986 after winning what was then the largest jackpot ever awarded in a Canadian lottery, at 6/49.
-The family ― except for Yve Lavigueur ― attempted to sue the filmmakers, but they could do nothing as nobody owns a particular last name, especially a popular one.
-Yve, on the other hand, went to the premiere, where he quickly realised that the film had nothing to do with his family, which infuriated him.
-Drugs clouded his judgment.
+The family—except for Yve Lavigueur—attempted to sue the filmmakers, but they could do nothing as nobody owns a particular last name, especially a popular one.
+Yve, on the other hand, went to the premiere, and was disappointed when he realised that the film had nothing to do with his family.
 He thought that a film about his family would be a good thing, when, in fact, it was done to mock them.